 BARCELONA – Spain

-Barcelona is currently, the 4th most visited city in Europe and also very popular among digital nomads.
+Barcelona is currently, the 4th most visited city in Europe and definitely in top 3 most visited among the digital nomad cities.

 Very popular in the spring & summer due to its weather, beaches, events, festivals, and cool vibes.